UT Continuing Pharmacy Education: Speaker Guidelines

 PowerPoint Slides/Educational Materials∗∗

 Use of presentation slides are expected and highly recommended.
 If you choose not to use slides as your educational material, you must provide some other type of educational material(s) for the participants to potentially consult at a later time (a one-page list of recommended resources, websites, a tangible tool to aid in patient care, etc.).
 This is required so your session remains eligible for CPE credit.
 The final version of your presentation must be submitted by the due date designated in your Speaker Invitation Packet, to allow enough time for the peer review process and printing and/or posting online of materials before the seminar. ∗∗ If UT CPE does not receive your presentation by the designated due date, UT CPE reserves the right to adjust your honorarium and/or the ACPE accreditation of your presentation.
 Also, the majority of our programs are ‘green‘, so you can expect the participants to have online access to your materials, starting a few days before the program begins.
 Paper copies will not be provided by UT CPE.

 Slide 1: List the Presentation Title exactly as it appears in your invitation letter, or on the agenda found online.

-Slide 2: State any disclosures on the second slide, or state that you have no financial disclosures.
+Slide 2: List all relevant disclosures or “nothing to disclosure”.
 One of these statements is required.

 Slide 3: List the learning objectives from the online agenda as the third slide, which outlines what participants can expect to learn.

 Equitable and Fair Balance